w3f/polkadot-wiki/docs/learn/learn-staking.md

 # Introduction

 Blockchain networks use [consensus](learn-consensus.md/#why-do-we-need-consensus) mechanisms to add blocks on the chain.
-Note that the consensus is split into two processes called `block production` and `block finalization`, we will come back to these two terms later on.
-The two main consensus types are Proof-of-Work (PoW) and Proof-of-Stake (PoS).
-In PoS networks like
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the security of the network is dependent on the amount of capital locked on chain: the more the locked capital the lower the chance that someone will be able to successfully attack the network, as they would require a lot of capital themselves or to collude network participants.
+Consensus is the process of agreeing on something, in this case the progression of the blockchain or how blocks are added to the chain.
+Consensus is split into two protocols: `block production`, i.e. the way multiple blocks candidates are produced, and `block finality`, i.e. the way only one block out of many candidates is selected and added to the chain.
+Because in public blockchains we have many participants who do not know each other (and probably never will), the reach of consensus happens in a secure and trustless way using Proof-of-Work (PoW) or Proof-of-Stake (PoS).
+In PoS networks like {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the security of the network is dependent on the amount of capital locked on chain: the more the locked capital the lower the chance that someone will be able to successfully attack the network, as they would require a lot of own tokens or to collude different network participants.
 The process of locking tokens on the chain is also called `staking`.
 This is the main difference between PoS and PoW networks like Bitcoin that base their security on solving mathematic puzzles, a solution that has been criticized due to the high amount of energy needed for computers to solve such puzzles.
 In PoW networks miners are responsible